-- Improve and enhance the life chances of pupils eligible for pupil premium funding by delivering appropriately targeted support to ensure that they make good progress from their starting points and that they achieve in all areas to the best of their ability. - Address inequalities in education for pupils from low-income families and those suffering disadvantage because of their current or previous life circumstances and, where necessary, narrow the attainment gap between these pupils and their non-disadvantaged peers. - Address the health, well-being and social and emotional needs of those pupils eligible for the pupil premium funding for whom this support is appropriate.
+- Improve and enhance the life chances of pupils eligible for pupil premium funding by delivering appropriately targeted support to ensure that they make good progress from their starting points and that they achieve in all areas to the best of their ability. - Address inequalities in education for pupils from low-income families and those suffering disadvantage because of their current or previous life circumstances and, where necessary, narrow the attainment gap between these pupils and their nondisadvantaged peers. - Address the health, well-being and social and emotional needs of those pupils eligible for the pupil premium funding for whom this support is appropriate.

-Curriculum Focus of PPG Spending 2019-2020 Academic Year Strategy Anticipated Outcome Proposed Cost Group and Individual Support Programmes: We will use the Pupil Premium Grant to staff and deliver whole school, group and individual programmes to meet pupils' needs in each phase, including: - Talkboost (early speech and communication) - Jolly Phonics Disadvantaged pupils will make at least expected progress from their starting points in line with their peers and the attainment and achievement gap between disadvantaged pupils and their non-disadvantaged peers will narrow.
-Staffing costs for Level 3 Teaching assistants to deliver programmes.
+Strategy Planned Impact Outcome Group and Individual Support Programmes: We will use the Pupil Premium Grant to staff and deliver whole school, group and individual programmes to meet pupils' needs in each phase, including: Disadvantaged pupils will make at least expected progress from their starting points in line with their peers and the attainment and achievement gap between disadvantaged pupils and their The majority of disadvantaged pupils were on track to achieve at least expected progress from their starting points in March 2020.